 A reliable air conditioner in the summer heat is a Floridian’s best friend.
 So, when your AC is running nonstop and your home still isn’t cooling, it can be very disconcerting.
 To add insult to injury, it’s likely your utility bills are also going up.
 What’s causing your AC to run constantly, and what can you do to get it working properly again?

 6 Reasons Why Your AC Won’t Turn Off

-The simplest place to start troubleshooting an AC that’s constantly running is to check the fan settings.
+The simplest way to troubleshoot an AC that’s constantly running is to check the fan settings.
 For most occasions, you’ll want the fan set to Auto.
-This means that the fan only runs when your unit is performing a heating or cooling cycle.
+This means the fan only runs when your unit performs a heating or cooling cycle.
 As the air is conditioned, the fan blows it throughout your home, bringing the temperature to the appropriate levels.
 If the fan is set to on, however, it will run nonstop, whether the AC is in a cooling cycle or not.
 If this is the case, you’re in luck, and your AC is not malfunctioning.
 You simply need to adjust the fan setting to Auto.
 If the problem persists, however, you’ll need to continue troubleshooting the issue.